 Diversionary services for mental health and substance use treatment are provided as clinically appropriate alternatives to behavioral health inpatient services, or to support a member returning to the community after an inpatient admission.
 Diversionary services are more clinically intensive than typical weekly outpatient care but less intensive than inpatient treatment.
-Diversionary services are provided in facility and community settings, and range in intensity from 24-hour acute treatment to 6 or few er hours per week.
+Diversionary services are provided in facility and community settings, and range in intensity from 24-hour acute treatment to 6 or fewer hours per week.
 CCA providers of BH diversionary services are expected to collaborate with the CCA BH UM, giving notice within 48 hours of admission so that the CCA Transitions of Care and care teams can coordinate discharge planning and aftercare.

-Acute Treatment Services (ATS) ASAM Level 3.7: Consists of 24/7 medically monitored addiction treatment services that provide evaluation, counseling, education, and withdraw al management, in a non-hospital setting.
-Medical withdraw al services are delivered by nursing and counseling staff under the supervision of a licensed physician.
-Services include: biopsychosocial evaluation, individual and group counseling, psycho-educational groups, and discharge planning.
-Acute treatment services are provided to members experiencing, or at significant risk of developing, an uncomplicated, acute withdraw al syndrome as a result of an alcohol and/or other substance use.
+Acute Treatment Services (ATS) ASAM Level 3.7: Provides 24/7 medically monitored addiction treatment services that include evaluation, counseling, education, and withdrawal management, in a non-hospital setting.
+Medical withdrawal management services are delivered by nursing and counseling staff under the supervision of a licensed physician.
+Services include: biopsychosocial evaluation, individual and group counseling, psychoeducational groups, and discharge planning.
+Acute treatment services are provided to members experiencing, or at significant risk of developing, an uncomplicated, acute withdrawal syndrome as a result of alcohol and/or other substance use.
 Members receiving ATS do not require the medical and clinical intensity of a hospital-based, medically managed detoxification service, nor can they be effectively treated in a less intensive outpatient level of care.